-- g.
+g.
 Physical Fitness.
-Demonstrated incremental improvement in physical well-being to include endurance, stamina, and strength. - h.
-Community Involvement and Service to Community Projects.
-Demonstrated by participation in community self-help projects, community activities that benefit the community, and in community organizations that have as their goals the enhancement of the community at-large. - i.
-Cadet Achievement Plan (CAP).
+Demonstrated incremental improvement in physical well-being to include endurance, stamina, strength and range of motion.

+h.
+Service to Community and Community Involvement.
+Demonstrated by participation in community self-help projects, community activities that benefit the community, and in community organizations that have as their goals the enhancement of the community at-large.

+i.
+Post-Residential Action Plan (PRAP).
 Demonstrated knowledge and ability to set and reach goals through creation and development of a personal action plan.
-CAP includes SMART short term, intermediate and long-term goals (SMART=Specific, Measurable, Attainable, Realistic, Time-bound).
+PRAP includes SMART short term, intermediate and long-term goals (SMART=Specific, Measurable, Attainable, Realistic, Time-bound).
 Provide proof of "launch placement," (placement during the first post-residential month) in the form of an official letter, contract, or completed enrollment form from an employer, school, military recruiter, or volunteer organization.